 It was like an enormous machine that had got hold of you.
 You'd no sense of acting of your own free will, and at the same time no notion of trying to resist.
 If people didn't have some such feeling as that, no war could last three months.
 The armies would just pack up and go home.
 Why had I joined the Army?
 Or the million other idiots who joined up before conscription came in?
 Partly for a lark and partly because of England my England and Britons never never and all that stuff.
 But how long did that last?
 Most of the chaps I knew had forgotten all about it long before they got as far as France.
 The men in the trenches weren't patriotic, didn't hate the Kaiser, didn't care a damn about gallant little Belgium and the Germans raping nuns on tables (it was always 'on tables', as though that made it worse) in the streets of Brussels.
 On the other hand it didn't occur to them to try and escape.
 The machine had got hold of you and it could do what it liked with you.
 It lifted you up and dumped you down among places and things you'd never dreamed of, and if it had dumped you down on the surface of the moon it wouldn't have seemed particularly strange.
-The day I joined the Army the old life was finished.
-It was as though it didn't concern me any Longer.
-I wonder if you'd was as though it didn't concern me any longer.
+The day I joined the Army the old life was finished. was as though it didn't concern me any longer.
 I wonder if you'd believe that from that day forward I only once went back to Lower Binfield, and that was to Mother's funeral?
 It sounds incredible now, but it seemed natural enough at the time.
-Partly, I admit, was on account of Elsie, whom, of course, I'd stopped writing to after two or three months.
-No doubt she'd picked up with someone Partly, I admit, it else, but I didn't want to meet her.
-Otherwise, perhaps, when I got a bit of leave I'd have gone down and seen Mother, who'd had fits when I joined the Army but would have been proud of a son in uni form.
+Partly, I admit, it was on account of Elsie, whom, of course, I'd stopped writing to after two or three months.
+No doubt she'd picked up with someone else, but I didn't want to meet her.
+Otherwise, perhaps, when I got a bit of leave I'd have gone down and seen Mother, who'd had fits when I joined the Army but would have been proud of a son in uniform.